On Hardy spaces of local and nonlocal operators: Further results

 \begin{proof} If $u\in\HH^1_h$, then $u$ is singular $\alpha$-harmonic on $D$, $u\in\HH^1$ and $\|u\|_{\HH^1_h}=h(x_0)^{-1}\|u\|_1$ (conditioning is trivial for $p=1$).
 By Lemma~\ref{lem:h1}, $u$ has the Krickeberg decomposition $u=f-g$, and $f,g$ are nonnegative and singular $\alpha$-harmonic on $D$.
 In particular $\|f\|_{\HH^1_h}=f(x_0)/h(x_0)$ and $\|g\|_{\HH^1_h}=g(x_0)/h(x_0)$ are finite.
 The reader may easily verify the rest of the statement of the lemma, following the previous proof and using the conditional expectation $\E^h$. \end{proof}

 \begin{rem} Analogues of Lemma~\ref{lem:h1} and Lemma~\ref{lem:ch1} are true for the classical Hardy spaces $H^p(D)$ and $H^p_h(D)$ for connected $D$. \end{rem}

 As an application of (\ref{eq:chp}) we give a short proof of the following Littlewood-Paley type inequality (see \cite{2006-Pavlovic}, were the result was given for the ball in $\RR^2$).
 Recall the notation $\delta_D(y)={\rm dist}(y, D^c)$. \begin{prop} Consider a domain $D\subset \Rd $, and let $p\geq2$.
-There is a constant $c>0$ such that for every function $u$ harmonic on $D$,
+For every function $u$ harmonic on $D$ we have

 \end{prop} \begin{proof} We may assume that $\|u\|_{H^p}<\infty$.
 In view of Lemma~\ref{lem:h1} and Remark~\ref{rem:h1}, $u=f-g$, where $f,g$ are positive and harmonic on $D$ and $\|u\|^p_{H^p}=\|f\|^p_{H^p}+\|g\|^p_{H^p}$.
 Clearly, $|u(x_0)|^p\leq f(x_0)^p+g(x_0)^p$, hence $\|u\|^p_{H^p}-|u(x_0)|^p\geq \|f\|^p_{H^p}-|f(x_0)|^p + \|g\|^p_{H^p}-|g(x_0)|^p$.
 Furthermore, by Jensen's inequality,